drillby/automatization_of_pc/README.md

 This project contains some ideas how to automate my work on PC.

 ## Instalation and setup
+You will need Python 3.10.
+I'm using structural pattern matching, which is available only in Python 3.10
 Spotify:
 * You need to install the tekore package.
 See https://tekore.readthedocs.io/en/stable/
 * Also you need to set up tekore.cfg.
 See https://tekore.readthedocs.io/en/stable/getting_started.html